 • Western Australia K-7 Teaching Credential

-Peta has 20 years of experience teaching in Australia, Japan and California.
+Peta began teaching at The Saklan School in 2021, and has over 20 years of experience teaching in Australia, Japan and California.
 She is a lifelong learner, and dreams to inspire the same in every child who enters her classroom.
 Peta has a strong love for the arts and all things creative.
 On Sundays she volunteers with students with special needs; they and their families hold a special place in her heart.